valeriangalliat/noelscrot/README.md

 -----------

-Scrot is used to take a screenshot with proxied parameters, then it will be uploaded using NoelShack Upload.
+Scrot is used to take a screenshot with proxied parameters, then it will be uploaded using NoelUp.

 Dependencies
 ------------

 - `scrot`
-- `noelshack-up`
+- `noelup`

 Options
 -------

-All options are passed to `scrot`, this script will only add the required option to upload the screenshot directly on NoelShack using `noelshack-up`.
+All options are passed to `scrot`, this script will only add the required option to upload the screenshot directly with NoelUp.